rdamazio/efis-editor/README.md

   a backup to the electronic one.
 - **Moving items between checklists**
 - **Reordering/moving checklists or groups**
+- **Default checklist selection**: Garmin supports setting a default checklist, which initially gets displayed when you go into the checklists page.
+The file format reader/writer supports that, but the UI is not in place to select it.
 - **Configuration files**: I'd like to support more than just checklists.
 - Your favorite missing feature goes here.